Al3cLee/silverbullet-space/index.md

 ## Usage

 Blue words are click-able.
-They are either wiki-links to pages within this [SilverBullet space](https://silverbullet.md/Spaces) or URL links to outside webpages.
+They are either wiki-links to pages within this [SilverBullet space](https://silverbullet.md/Spaces) or URL links to external webpages.

 The current page is [[index]], click the “house” icon on the upper right corner to get back here.
 You can search for pages via `Cmd-K` (`Ctrl-K` for Windows), or via clicking the “page” icon.
 Full text search is available via `Cmd-Shift-F` (`Ctrl-Shift-F` for Windows).